-Next, head to Osaka Castle.
-Built in the 1500s, you can explore the castle, but more importantly, you can explore the grounds and gardens surrounding the castle.
+Next, head to Osaka Castle, a famous landmark in Japan, built in the 1500s.
+You can explore the castle, but more importantly, you can explore the grounds and gardens surrounding the castle.
 You could easily spend half a day here.

 And last you must try some of the foods that are famous in Osaka such as Okonomiyaki.
 It is a Japanese pancake similar to pizza.
 Or you can have a bowl of ramen.